Jaaaxe/microbit-flappy/README.md

 progress.As soon a the bird crashes into a pipe the game will end and the receiver will\
 show the latest score.

-## Warnings
+# FAQ
 Make sure that your crocodile cables are making a stable connection in order for it\
-to work properly and connected to the correct contacts.
+to work properly and are connected to the correct contacts.
+If you come across an\

-## Troubleshooting
-If you are unable to play the game try one of the following fixes:
+issue with the microbit, try one of the following fixes:

+### How do we flash the hex onto the microbit?
+Plug your microbit into your computer so that it appears as a USB device.\
+Download the tracker.hex file in this repo and drag and drop onto the device.

 ### Game does not load
 Try to compile the hex or download the file and try again OR reset the microbit.\
 You can find the reset button located on the back.

-### Microbit is not detected on your computer
+### Why won't my Microbit show on the computer?
+Check if the USB cable trasnfers data since some will only provide power.
+If that\
-Try using a different micro USB cable or connect it to a different computer.
+doesn't work, try to connect it to a different computer.

-### Microbit won't power on
+### Why won't my Microbit switch on?
-Check to see if your micro USB cable works or if the batteries in the external\
-power pack need to be replaced.

-### I have another issue
+If your Microbit is powered on using a cable try to see if it's properly connected.\
+If it is then try a different cable.
+If you are connected to a battery pack try\
+replacing the batteries.

+### If you have any enquiries, find a bug or just want to say hello mail us at
-Please mail your enquiries to mariyam2.yasmeen@live.uwe.ac.uk or ismath2.ibrahim@live.uwe.ac.uk
+mariyam2.yasmeen@live.uwe.ac.uk or ismath2.ibrahim@live.uwe.ac.uk

 # Have Fun!